 For the pupillometry task, the raw samples of pupil size for each eye will be converted into mm diameter using the scaling factors derived from the pupil calibration step (Section 2.2).
 The samples will then be trimmed to include the last 200 ms of the baseline period and the 2000 ms of the split-field display.
 For each trial, for each eye, the baseline pupil size will be calculated as the average across the 200 ms trimmed baseline period, and this baseline value will be subtracted from all of the samples (subtractive baseline correction) to convert pupil diameter into a measure of pupil constriction, with constriction signed negatively, and dilation signed positively.
 The baseline samples will then be removed and the average timecourse of pupil constriction calculated per participant, per eye, per condition, across the 1000 samples of the split-field period (2 seconds at 500 Hz).
 The minimum pupil size will be extracted from the average timecourse as a measure of pupil change from baseline per participant, per eye, per condition.

 For the horizontal task, the pupillary constriction bias will be calculated in two alternative ways, to test the first and second experimental hypotheses (see Section 1.4).
-First, to test the contraction anisocoria hypothesis (H1), the pupillary constriction bias will be calculated in an eye-relative frame of reference, by subtracting the pupil change when the bright field is ipsilateral (bright-left for left eye, bright-right for right eye) from the pupil change when the bright field is contralateral (bright-right for left eye, bright-left for right eye).
+First, to test the contraction anisocoria hypothesis (H1), the pupillary constriction bias will be calculated in an eye-relative frame of reference, by subtracting the pupil change when the bright field is ipsilateral (bright-left for left eye, bright-right for right eye) from the pupil change when the bright field is contralateral (bright-right for left eye, bright-left for right eye), and then averaged across the eyes.
 For this eye-relative measure, negative values indicate a stronger pupillary response to the contralateral field, and positive values a stronger response to the ipsilateral field.
-Second, to test the pupillary pseudoneglect hypothesis (H2), the pupillary constriction bias will be calculated in a space-relative frame of reference, by subtracting the pupil change for the bright-right condition, from the pupil change for the bright-left condition.
+Second, to test the pupillary pseudoneglect hypothesis (H2), the pupillary constriction bias will be calculated in a space-relative frame of reference, by subtracting the pupil change for the bright-right condition, from the pupil change for the bright-left condition, and then averaged across the eyes.
 For this space-relative measure, negative values indicate a stronger response to the left field, and positive values a stronger response to the right field.
 Finally, for the vertical task, (space-relative) pupillary constriction bias will be calculated by subtracting the pupil change for the bright-top condition from that for the bright-bottom condition, so that negative values indicate a stronger response to the lower field, and positive values indicate stronger response to the upper field.

 The greyscales bias will be calculated as the number of trials in which the gradient chosen as lighter (or darker) was objectively lighter (or darker) on its left side, subtracted from the number of responses in which it was objectively lighter (or darker) on its right side, divided by the total number of responses (36).
 Greyscale scores can thus range from -1.0 (maximum leftward bias) to +1.0 (maximum rightward bias), with unbiased performance at zero (Mattingley et al., 1994).